chatmail/cmsend/README.md

     cmsend --init nine.testrun.org   # <-- substitute with the domain you want to set as origin

-To setup a genesis chat using an invite link:
+To setup a tagged chat using an invite link:

-    cmsend --join "INVITELINK"       # <-- quotes are neccessary because links contain "&"
+    cmsend -t LOG --join "INVITELINK"       # <-- quotes are neccessary because links contain "&"

-To send a message to the genesis chat:
+To send a message to a tagged chat:

-    echo "hello" | cmsend
+    echo "hello" | cmsend -t LOG

+To list all chats with tags:

+    cmsend -l

-To send a message to the genesis chat with an attachment:
+To send a message to a tagged chat with an attachment:

-    cmsend -m "here is the file" -a README.md
+    cmsend -t LOG -m "here is the file" -a README.md

 To show help: